 The State requires that the City establish the full and fair cash value of all real estate as of January 1 of each year.
-To determine FY13 values, the Assessing Department reviewed all valid sales that occurred between January 1, 2010 and December 31, 2011.
 A computer model is used to calculate property values based on this market activity as well as certain property-specific attributes such as location, size, type and condition.

 Who verifies that the assessing model used by the city and the resulting property values are

 Annually, the Massachusetts Department of Revenue (DOR) performs a statistical analysis of the City's property values.
 Additionally, every three years the DOR conducts a comprehensive analysis of the City's appraisal system and reviews property values to ensure that they represent full and fair market values.
 In FY 16, the City's assessing model was certified by the DOR after a rigorous review as part of its triennial analysis.

 Why should I let the City Assessing Department in my house for an inspection?

 Interior inspections are an important part of the City's assessment process.
 Just as a potential buyer of real estate inspects the interior of a home before making an offer, the City can make a better determination of value based upon accurate data using interior inspections.
 Often the results of the inspection can be beneficial to the taxpayer by correcting data.
 Examples of data reviewed include: dwelling type, condition, land area, living area, number of bathrooms, fireplaces and whether attics and basements are finished or unfinished.
 The City completed a door to door inspection for Fiscal Year 2013.

 Why can't the city just lower property values in order to reduce tax bills?